Livingpool/dcard-hw-2024/README.md

 - Golang Gin-Gonic framework
 - Database: MongoDB
 - Cache: Redis
-- Load balancing: Nginx

 ### Implementation
 - Choosing Go Gin
   - Gin is a lightweight, easy-to-use web framework and I am familiar with it.
 But starting from go 1.22, advanced routing is provided in the standard net/http package, so I may try that for my next project.
 - Handling high load for Public API
   - This is the main challenge.
+To handle such high load, usually
 - Cache strategy
   - There are 4 main cache strategies: cache-aside, write-through, write-behind, and read-through.
 For our advertising application, I think there are 2 options: